dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/space/info.md

 ### Value Format

-There are a couple different ways You can define the spacing types and values:
+There are a couple of different ways you can define the spacing types and values:

 - **Types:** `small small x-small` (combine types up to _10rem_)
 - **number:** `2.5` (equivalent to `rem`)
 - **rem:** `2.5rem`
 - **px:** `40px` (gets converted to `rem`)

-To get a spacing of e.g. **2.5rem** (40px)- You may combine types `large` and `x-small`.
+To get a spacing of e.g. **2.5rem** (40px)- you may combine types `large` and `x-small`.

 ```jsx
 /** All of these methods will result in the same spacing */